jespervenema/datasciencecoursera/README.md

 6. construction of a compact dataset by selecting the relevant columns as "compactMergedDB" (the columns are selected using the "grep" function incorporating the textual identiers of the mean() and std() variables)

 7. Cleansing of the column names: I choose to retain the identifying variables "activity" and "person" while renaming the descriptive variables as 1 to 66.
-These variables can be sees in the Label discriptor file.
+These variables can be sees in the CodeBook.md file.

 8. Writing of an output files: averages grouped by the identifying variables "activity" and "person".